Teacher: Mrs Fay

 Phonicsplay is a website that has free interactive games to help your child learn their sounds.

 We learn our literacy by focusing on a story book and using it to plan writing and drama activities to really get to know the story inside out.
-During the year our year 1's will be writing for a variety of purposes including letters, labels, lists, stories, poems and information texts.
 Our reception children will be practising forming letters, writing words, writing their name and learning what makes a sentence and having a go at writing sentences.

 - Supporting reading at home